the French flag book cover

 Book VIII

-These are timocracy, oligarchy, democracy or tyranny.
+These are timocracy, oligarchy, democracy, and tyranny.

 There's a good chance it will be the most beautiful of all.
-Like a colourful garment offering all the variety of colours, offering all the variety of characters, it may seem resplendent to us.
+Like a colourful garment offering all the variety of colours, displaying all the variety of characters, it may seem resplendent to us.

-In this way, the people [...] in exchange for excessive and unwelcome freedom have fallen into the hardest and bitterest servitude 10.
+Thus, the people [...] in exchange for excessive and unwelcome freedom have fallen into the hardest and bitterest servitude 10.

 Book IX